-Four tips for work-life balance when working from home
+Four tips for work-life balance when working at home

 If you are your own boss and/or work from home, you can keep your work and life in balance by sticking to these simple rules: 1) schedule in regular time off and stick to it; 2) when at work, operate in ‘work mode’; 3) when you leave work, switch off ‘work-mode’ and back into ‘life-mode’; and 4) use the ‘closed-door’ policy.